As I blogged about a couple of months ago, Microsoft will release the .Net Framework source code – but only for sneak peaking.

 You can read more on Scott Guthrie’s blog.

-Anders Lybecker is an chief architect at Avior A/S, a consultancy firm in Copenhagen, Denmark.
+Anders Lybecker is a Technical Evangelist at Microsoft Denmark.
 He holds a degree in software engineering specializing in software development.
-His primary expertise are the Microsoft .Net framework and SQL Server which he has been working with since the start of this century!
-He enjoys discussing technical topics, teaching and speaking at conferences.
+He is well founded in .Net which he has been working with since the start of this century!